supahero1/diep.io/multibox/README.md

+# It looks like anything mouse-related (aim: precise and movement: mouse) don't work on retina displays.
+It will be fixed soon.

 # 1. Prerequisites
 **WARNING!!:** If you ONLY want to use the AFK and NOT the multibox, please skip to the text directly above "2.
 Improving performance".